 The tunnel accommodates high-speed Eurostar trains and roll-on, roll-off vehicle transport, and international freight via the Eurotunnel Le Shuttle.
 It was way back in 1802 that French mining engineer Albert Mathieu first put forward an underwater tunnel.

 It was an ingenious plan, envisaging a railway that would use oil lamps for lighting, horse-drawn carriages, and a mid-Channel stop to change the horses.
 But fears about Napoleon and French territorial ambitions put a stop to that idea.

 Another French plan was proposed in the 1830s, when the English put forward various schemes.
 In 1881 things were looking up with the Anglo-French Submarine Railway Company digging on both sides of the Channel.
 But once again, British fears stopped the digging.

 There were numerous other proposals from both countries over the next century, but it wasn’t until 1988 that the politics were settled and serious construction started.
 The Tunnel finally opened in 1994.

-Given the history of the two countries, and the byzantine politics in both parliaments, it’s a miracle that the tunnel was built and now operates so successfully.
+Given the history of the two countries and the byzantine politics in both parliaments, it’s incredible that the tunnel was built and now operates so successfully.